-Intermittent Fasting Health Benefits Extend Far Beyond Weight Loss
+Intermittent Fasting’s Health Benefits Extend Far Beyond Weight Loss

 Celebrity proponents of intermittent fasting (IF) include actor Hugh Jackman, Oscar winner Halle Berry, reality TV star Kourtney Kardashian, and weight loss guru Jillian Michaels, as the Inquisitr previously reported.

-Digestion causes inflammation.
-Inflammation fuels weight gain, aging, and numerous diseases, including diabetes and cancer, according to the medical journal Critical Care.
+Digestion causes inflammation, which in turn fuels weight gain, aging, and numerous diseases, including diabetes and cancer, according to the medical journal Critical Care.

 Less Digestion Reduces Inflammation